 A few extra things worth noting:

-· Zip-lock bags are NOT suitable containers for any sample.
+· Zip-lock bags or surgical gloves are NOT suitable containers for any sample type.
 They are easily opened or ripped and should never be used.

 · Cardboard boxes alone are unsuitable to use instead of bio-bottles.
 They cannot withstand rough handling and are not leak proof.